bettiolo/js-development/README.md

 - Grunt for automatic building
 - JsLint for js checking
 - CssLint for css checking
-- UglifyJs for minifying js
+- UglifyJs for minifying js + sourcemaps
 - Mocha + PhantomJs for headless browser testing